rgonlinux/realworld-scenario-with-kubernetes/monitoring_and_logging/README.md

 This guide walks you through installing the Datadog Agent in Kubernetes, configuring alerts for `ImagePullBackOff`, and testing the setup.

 ### 1. Log in to [Datadog](https://app.datadoghq.com/) and select your agent.
-The following command will be auto-populated with your credentials:
+The following command will be auto-populated with your credentials if you chose linux:

 ```
 DD_API_KEY=<DD_KEY> \